philipc2/CDDS-CESM/README.md

 - Coupling Infrastructure for Modeling Earth (CIME)

 ## Cheyenne Environment
-You can interface with Cheyenne using a linux terminal envrioment through SSH.
+You can interface with Cheyenne using a linux terminal environment through SSH.

 ## Workflow